JairusSW/json-as/README.md

 ### 📝 Working with enums

-By default, enums arn't supported by `json-as`.
+By default, enums with values other than `i32` arn't supported by AssemblyScript.
 However, you can use a workaround:

 ```typescript
 namespace Foo {